lsst-dm/dmtn-103/index.rst

 -------------------

 The LSP is deployed on Kubernetes.
-There are currently two Kubernetes clusters available, both at NCSA: a large one called the Kubernetes Commons used for development and a much smaller one used primarily for testing new Kubernetes versions.
+There are currently two Kubernetes clusters available, both at NCSA: a large one called k8s-prod used for production and a smaller one called k8s-dev used for development.
+A third, tiny Kubernetes cluster, k8s-ncsa, is sometimes configured for testing new Kubernetes versions.
 In addition, the cloud-based Google Kubernetes Engine (GKE) is sometimes used for deployments of the LSP.

+Deployments in the production cluster, as well as adjustments to its configuration, will be limited and performed after a change control process to ensure stability.

 LSP Instances
 -------------